data-apis/scipy-2023-presentation/paper.rst

 * Functions that can easily be implemented in terms of existing standardized functions do not necessarily need to be standardized.

-* Copy-view behavior and mutability is not required.
-Array libraries may implement mutation but the behavior of in-place mutation with views is not guaranteed by the spec.
-The `out` keyword is omitted from API definitions.

 * Functions with data-dependent output shapes are optional, since Graph-based libraries like JAX and Dask cannot easily support them.
 This includes